 Witchcraft in Shropshire

 Let us first turn to preventative measures taken to hinder the power of witches.
 As with other areas, there were a number of ways one could protect themselves, and their home from the power of witches.
 For house protection, one could turn to rowan wood, mountain ash or witch hazel, which were usually hung in bunches over the threshold.
-In south Shropshire, simple crosses of rowan wood were made and hung over doorways as defence against witches, fairies and wicked spirits.
+In south Shropshire, simple crosses of rowan wood were made and hung-over doorways as defence against witches, fairies, and wicked spirits.
 Horseshoes also served a similar purpose, hung to prevent witches interfering within the domestic sphere (interestingly, a horseshoe nailed over the door to a bedroom had the potential to prevent nightmares, and ‘cure a haunted house’).
 Shoes were often placed in chimney stacks to ward away witches and the Devil.
 Other apotropaic offerings included coins, animal remains as well as carvings and symbols burned into the beams.
 These offerings all promised to remove the possibility of maleficence but can be seen in a way to be a form of magic in themselves.

 Similar to the offerings mentioned above, paper charms were often written out and placed within the brickwork, to bring good fortune to the house.
 A brilliant example of this practice is found within a house in Madeley, in 1882.
 The man of the house was busy cleaning out his chimney when he came across a piece of folded paper, sealed with red wax on one of the joists.
 The outside had been blackened with soot and age – and he was pretty sure he hadn’t put it there.
 So, he decided to take a peek.
 Upon opening he found it contained the following worlds, neatly written in some unknown hand: